Learn how to DIY Bath Bombs easy with this step-by-step tutorial. You’ll be enjoying a relaxing bath in no time!

-Though I don’t do it nearly often enough, one of my favorite ways to decompress after a long week (or sometimes a long day) is to pour a glass of wine, light some candles, and hop into the tub.
-To make the experience even more special, I toss one of these DIY bath bombs into the water.
-The fizzy bubbles, essentials oils, and beneficial minerals are a treat for the senses.
+To make the experience even more special, toss one of these DIY bath bombs into the water.
+The fizzy bubbles, essential oils, and beneficial minerals are a treat for the senses.

-Today, I’m going to show you how you can create your own custom DIY Bath Bombs at home.
+Today, I’m going to show you how you can create your own custom bath bombs at home.
 If you’re anything like me, maybe having these on hand will encourage you to decompress a bit more frequently.

-Now, if you’re feeling intimidated by this process, don’t be.
-These bath bombs are so simple to make and really easy to customize.
+If you’re feeling intimidated by this process, don’t be.
+These are so simple to make and really easy to customize.
 Let me show you.

 First, gather all of your ingredients.
 I found everything online and linked things up below to make it easy for you.
 (This post contains affiliate links.)